 The Old Republic Epic Collections are in stock again at my shop, and you can purchase signed copies directly while supplies last.

 Star Wars: Knights of the Old Republic #8

 Lettered by Michael Heisler

 Cover by Brian Ching

 Released September 20, 2006 by Dark Horse Comics

 Story licensed and © Lucasfilm Ltd.

-Next week: Read about issue #2's opening action scene—and my choice to avoid omniscient narrators.
+Next time: A sudden detour, as "Flashpoint" pauses for an unscheduled trip to Coruscant.
 Or you can skip ahead and read all the notes for the series, though they're only updated up through this issue.